 - Those who grew up alone with minimal human contact (like Genie); however, tend to go completely mute, and if they are rescued after the age of around puberty, they will never be able to fully master language for the rest of their lives, indicating that there is a critical period in the brain for language development, and that while we may have the ability to use language, we need to have the specifics taught to us by humans.

-- Language acquisition starts quite a bit before birth, a third-trimester fetus can hear the voice of the mother in the womb.
-A newly-born baby to monolingual Germans can distinguish between spoken German and, say, spoken Chinese.
+- Language acquisition starts quite a bit before birth.
+A third-trimester fetus can hear the voice of the mother in the womb.
+A newly-born baby whose mother is monolingual German can distinguish between spoken German and, say, spoken Chinese.

 - Following comes The Holophrastic Stage, where the child can speak in one word sentences.
 Parents love this one as the baby will say "mama, dada" over and over, and baby sitters hate this one as it is impossible to guess what in hell the kid means most of the time.

 - Then comes the Telegraph Stage, where the child starts learning vocabulary at supersonic speeds, averaging 50 words per day at 2-years-old.
 The child can speak in 1-3 word sentence fragments like "me see doggie, doggie gone, big doggie".
-The child has figured out object subject relation, the distinction between nouns, verbs and some adjectives, but will still happily mix things up.
+The child has figured out object/subject relation, and the distinction between nouns and verbs and some adjectives, but will still happily mix things up.
 The child is intensely curious and must have a name for everything (the constant "daddy, what dat, what dat?" has probably driven a few parents insane over the years).

-- Next we have the Combining Stage, where the child figures out word-order, affixes, and those auxiliary words like the possessive 's, negatives, where to use "the" and etc. At this point kids start to understand more language specific grammatical rules and we see kids turning into little grammar nazis.
-Once the child learns a rule of grammar, he or she will insist in applying it to everything, exceptions be damned (a experiment to parents of 1.5-year-olds, teach your child that adding "-ed" turns a verb into the past tense, wait a few days for him to practice, then ask him what is the past tense for "go", and your child will of course say "goed", you will correct him with the correct answer, and he will not believe you, and you two will so bicker for the next hour.
+- Next we have the Combining Stage, where the child figures out word-order, affixes, and those auxiliary words like the possessive 's, negatives, where to use "the", and so on.
+At this point, kids start to understand more language-specific grammatical rules, and we see kids turning into little grammar nazis.
+Once the child learns a rule of grammar, he or she will insist in applying it to everything, exceptions be damned (a experiment to parents of 1.5-year-olds: teach your child that adding "-ed" turns a verb into the past tense, wait a few days for him to practice, then ask him what is the past tense for "go", and your child will of course say "goed"; you will correct him with the correct answer, and he will not believe you, and you two will so bicker for the next hour.
 And it will be a long while before he learns the exceptions.
 Fun fact: this will happen even if the child has used "went" before.
 After all, children first learn every word they can make out, and only then learn the rules.)

 - Irish repeats the verb of the question, and negates it if needed ('Do you want apples?'
 'Want/Don't want.')